flatironinstitute/CryoLike/docs/source/usage/imageConversion.rst

  - The location of the MRC files referred to (``folder_mrc``)

-If the ``folder_mrc`` value is set, any path information in the Star file will be ignored; the MRC files will be assumed to reside directly in this directory.
+If the ``folder_mrc`` value is set, any path information in the Star file will be ignored.
+The MRC files will be assumed to reside directly in this directory.
 If this value is NOT set, then the system will use the paths in the Star file.
 Those paths will be assumed to be relative to the current directory.